10 Actors Who Played U.S. Presidents the Best

 7. Henry Fonda, Young Mr. Lincoln (1939)

 Capturing Lincoln before he was a man for the ages, Henry Fonda brings dignity and great sincerity to his performance as Lincoln as a man on the rise.
 John Ford directed the film, guiding Fonda to one of his greatest early roles.
-We can feel the great man lurking within Fonda as Lincoln, the Presidential way of the man who would become arguable the greatest man to hold the office.
+We can feel the great man lurking within Fonda as Lincoln, the Presidential way of the man who would become arguably the greatest man to hold the office.
 Day-Lewis was the perfect bookend to this excellent performance.

 Read More: Richest Actors in the World